 Old rentcharges can now be redeemed by making a lump sum payment under the Act.
 Any rentcharges that are still in existence post 2037 is to be extinguished.

 Can I be sure that the Bracknell conveyancing solicitor on the Leeds Building Society panel is any good?

 When it comes to conveyancing in Bracknell obtaining recommendations is a sensible start.
 Before you go ahead, check if they offer a no sale no fee offer.
 Also, you often get what you pay for - a firm which quotes more, will often provide a better service than one advertising the lowest fees.
 We would always advise that you speak with the lawyer carrying out your conveyancing.

-I am selling my apartment.
-I had a double glazing fitted in April 2008, but did not receive a FENSA certificate or Building Regulation Certificate.
-My buyer's mortgage company, Principality are being a right pain.
-The Bracknell solicitor who is on the Principality conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Principality are insisting on a building regulation certificate.
-Why do Principality have a conveyancing panel if they don't accept advice from them?
+I am selling my flat.
+I had a double glazing fitted in April 2007, but did not receive a FENSA certificate or Building Regulation Certificate.
+My buyer's lender, TSB are being difficult.
+The Bracknell solicitor who is on the TSB conveyancing panel is recommending indemnity insurance as a solution but TSB are requiring a building regulation certificate.
+Why do TSB have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Principality have referred the matter to their valuer.
-The reason why Principality may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that TSB have referred the matter to their valuer.
+The reason why TSB may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.